1feems/flowOS/docs/prd.md

 - Program creation workflow: Program Intent Form, Application Form setup, and Rubric setup
 - Public application form for builders with no login required
-- Application Intake API to validate and store submissions and trigger the screening agent
+-  Application intake flow to validate submissions and support screening
 - Screening agent that triages applications as Pass / Needs Revision / Not a Fit based on program intent
 - Operator review queue displaying the application, AI evaluation summary, rubric scoring, and decision tools
 - Program registry storing programs, rounds, funded projects, and KPI rollups